 Up until that moment, Thomas was beating the crap out of Chill.
 It's only when Diana tries to snap Batman out of his hallucination that the tables turn.

-Ah, but that's because Thomas Wayne beating the crap out of Joe Chill is Bruce's 'ideal' world.
+That's because Thomas Wayne beating the crap out of Joe Chill is Bruce's 'ideal' world.
 Diana helps Bruce fight back against the Black Mercy and so reality asserts itself.

 This scene is even more heartwrenching when you see that Batman has a genuine smile on his face, and that removing the Black Mercy will return him to reality... but also force him to relieve his parent's deaths... gah... just... gah!